 The reality is, your laundry room functions like this in a very real way.
 Think about it.
 Your family wears the clothes and uses the linens every single day!
 The dirty laundry makes its way from all corners of the house to this one central location with the goal of then being processed and made presentable, with everything being redistributed back to their homes, ideally before the next time they are needed.

-For this to happen, your laundry room needs to be a focus for your optimization efforts.
+For this to happen, your laundry room needs to be a focus for your optimisation efforts.
 Here are some of our top decluttering tips for your laundry room:

 Figure out what products you actually use and toss everything else.

-When you realize there is a single detergent you tend to buy more of, and the rest just kind of accumulate in your laundry room, it’s time to optimize that wasted space.
+When you realise there is a single detergent you tend to buy more of, and the rest just kind of accumulate in your laundry room, it’s time to optimise that wasted space.
 Either use up the stuff that’s not your favourite, or donate it, but get it out of there.

 Make your space work for you, not against you.
 Figure out what you use the most, and make room to stock up.
 It’s the best feeling in the world when you get to the last drop or scoop… and simply reach up and open a new container, instead of letting the work pile up until you get a chance to pick up more.

 Prioritise your processes and have the right set up.

 The process for getting laundry through is not a complicated one.
 But if your laundry room has been doing double duty, it’s possible that the process is being hampered (pun intended) because of other tasks you’ve been trying to manage in the same space.